diannurch/diannurch/README.md

 -->

-## Halo semua 👋
+## Halo! 👋 I'm Dian Nurcahya Ningrum
-Perkenalkan nama saya **Dian Nurcahya Ningrum**.\
-Saya seorang Mahasiswa jurusan Teknik Informatika di Universitas Pasundan.
+Student of Informatics Engineering at Universitas Pasundan, I have an interest in web development.

 <p align="left">
 <a href="https://github.com/diannurch">